 The author has 25 years of automotive experience and has assembled the most extensive collection of symbols and warning lights anywhere (over 1,000!) and can help you open and start any keyless start car with a dead key fob battery.
 BA, St. Joseph’s College, ME: MS, Rensselaer Polytechnic Institute, NY

-Kia back up entry update
+Lincoln back up entry and start

-You can see the page here.
+You can see the Lincoln back up entry page here and the back up start page here.

 ——————————————————————-